"I Believed That Tampons Were Impure" – Women On How Cultural Myths Held Them Back

 Advertisement

 Living in the U.K. does not exempt women from such pressures.
-A recent Sunday Times investigation found at least 22 private clinics offering hymenoplasty, or "revirginization" surgery, charging families up to £3,000 to regain the illusion of honor.
+A recent Sunday Times investigation found at least 22 private clinics offering hymenoplasty, or "revirginization" surgery, charging families up to £3,000 (or $5000 CAD) to regain the illusion of honour.

 Globally, women’s choices continue to be impacted by the notion of purity, entrenched in a socioeconomic structure aimed at the continued othering of women.
 However, women are refusing to be othered.
 Zahra, a 21-year-old law student in Australia, told me the breaking point for her was also a hot day and a cold pool.
 "The first time I used a tampon, I was on holiday and desperate to have a swim in the pool."
 She says she managed to overcome the idea that she was "spoiling" herself and take the plunge.